mrhavens/maker-community-ppe/README.md

 ## Community Contact
 If you'd like to reach out about this initiative, please send an email to ppe@beyondweb.net, or contact the sponsoring community volunteer of this repository, [Mark Havens](https://github.com/mrhavens).

+## Special Thanks

+Thanks to [aceat64](https://github.com/aceat64) for volunteering to manage this initiative.
+The source branch for this project can be found [here](https://github.com/aceat64/ppe-donations).